 See a show at the Kingdom of Dreams*

 This is about half a day trip and a very entertaining show: singing, dancing, flying witches – the whole thing!
-There is also a lot to see and try in the main building: restaurants with cuisines from across India, beautifully painted decor, souvenir shops, and live performances.
-It’s all super fun (in a slightly cheesy kind of way), just make sure you’re well rested – we went the day after landing and no lie, I fell asleep in the dark with the jet leg.
+There is also a lot to see and try in the main building.
+You will find many restaurants with cuisines from across India, beautifully painted decor, souvenir shops, and live performances.
+It’s all super fun, in a slightly cheesy kind of way.
+Just make sure you’re well rested.
+We went the day after landing and no lie, I fell asleep in the dark with the jet leg.
 Still feel bad about that.

 Explore Cyber Hub in Gurgaon

 After the show head over to Cyber Hub in Gurgaon (or any other night, it’s a bit of a trip though).
 The area is a gated community hub for all nearby offices.
-There are shops, ice cream cafes, an outdoor TV where people gather to watch Cricket matches, and lots and lots of bars!
-All bars, I noticed, are called pubs, regardless of it being a club or a brewery, and all of them are great party places – yes party!
+There are shops, ice cream cafes, and many restaurant bars around.
+The center of it all is an outdoor TV where people gather to watch Cricket matches.
+All bars, I noticed, are called pubs, regardless of it being a club or a brewery.
+No matter the name the all seem like great party places – yes party!
 Well, at last here (and Hauz Khas Village but more on that later).
 People have drinks, dance, sing along to the music, and just generally share good vibes.

 Dine in luxury at the Indian Accent

-Recently rated by TripAdvisor as one of the best restaurants in the world, Indian Accent is fine dinning at its best and you will need to wear your best dress to go there.
+Recently rated by TripAdvisor as one of the best restaurants in the world, Indian Accent is fine dinning at its best.
+Dress code is in effect so you will need to wear your best dress for the night.
 The cuisine is modern Indian with a great selection of wine.
 Here we tried some Indian white wine, which was quite lovely, a bit on the spicy, earthy side.
 Reservations needed ahead of time.

 Eat & hangout at the the Junkyard Cafe